cbohnert67/Objective-Data-Scientist/README.md

 **A carefully designed selection of texts from the web for learning and mastering concepts from the Math for Data Science.**

-Data Science is a new and complex field.
-It appears as an extension of statistical modeling and uses programming, software engineering and AI techniques to solve in domain expertise problems.

-*Data Scientists are better at statistics than any software engineer and better at software engineering than any statistician.*

-Becoming a good data scientist requires a combination of education, skills, and experience.
+Data Science is a dynamic and complex field that blends statistical modeling with programming, software engineering, and AI to solve domain-specific problems.
+Data Scientists excel in statistics and programming, combining the analytical prowess of statisticians with the technical skills of software engineers.
+To become a proficient data scientist, it's essential to integrate education, practical skills, and experience.
+Crucially, a strong foundation in mathematical and computational thinking is vital, as it underpins the ability to effectively model, analyze, and solve complex data problems.

 Mathematical and computational foundations are crucial for a data scientist due to the following reasons: